angband/angband/docs/hacking/debug.rst

 ========

 Summon monster ``n``
-  Prompts you for the name of a monster, then summons that monster nearby.
+  Prompts you for the name or integer index of a monster, then summons that monster nearby.
-  You must give the name exactly as in 'monster.txt'.
-You may optionally give a command-count, in which case this command summons the monster with that number nearby instead of prompting you for a name.

 Summon random monster ``s``
-  Summons a random monster next to you.
-If given a command-count, summons that many monsters instead.
+  Prompts for a number and then summons that many random monsters near you.

 Zap monsters ``z``
-  Deletes all monsters in sight.
-If given a command-count, deletes all monsters whose distance to the character is at most the command-count instead.
+  Prompts for a distance, up to the maximum sight range, and deletes all monsters within that distance.

+Hit all in line of sight ``H``
+  Hits all monster in the line of sight for a large, 10000, amount of damage.

 Dungeon
 ========

 Create a trap ``T``
-  Creates a random trap on your square.
+  Prompts for the type of trap to create and places it on your square.

+Perform an effect ``E``
+  Prompts for an effect type and its parameters.
+Then executes that effect.

 Quit without saving ``X``
   Quits the game without saving (prompts first).